jaykch/javascript-design-patterns/README.md

-Comparision and Demonstration Javascript Design Patterns
+Comparision and Demonstration of Javascript Design Patterns
 ===============================

 This project consists of the design of Udacity Front-end Nanodegree